A complete and ready-to-use environment for PHP developers

 - Quit : closes EasyPHP

-There are many ways to program in PHP and there are many suitable text editors (eg specialized for HTML or PHP with syntax highlighting etc).
-In this example we will use a simple text editor.1.
+There are many ways to program in PHP and there are many suitable text editors (eg. specialized for HTML or PHP with syntax highlighting etc).
+For this example, you can use a simple text editor.

-Create a new directory in the directory "www" (or in an alias).
-Save your first PHP page there giving it one of the following extensions: php (recommended), php3, php4.
+Create a new directory in the "localweb" directory (or in an alias folder, or in a virtual host folder).
+Save your first PHP page there with the following extension: .php.
+Name it "date.php".

-Rq: make sure in the screen options of Windows that the extensions of the files whose type is known are visible.
+Make sure, in the Windows Folder Options, that the extensions of the files whose type is known are visible.